devkiran/NextAPI/README.md

 - When a new invite is created
 - When a user is added to a team
 - When a user is removed from a team

+## Getting started

+- Fork this repository
+- Clone your forked repository
+- Navigate to the project directory
+- Run `npm install` to install dependencies
+- Run `npm run dev` to start the development server

+## License

+MIT